edukey/thoughts/Virtualization.md

 # Virtualization

-From most impact and constrains to less impacts and constrains
+From most impacts and constrains on sources & host, to less impacts and constrains

 ## Runtime